TSraj/FAU-made-template-SummerSem24/README.md

 ## Introduction

-The primary question addressed in this project is: **What is the major impact of weather and climate conditions on average daily traffic counts?**
+The primary question addressed in this project is: What is the major impact of weather and climate conditions on average daily traffic counts?

 Understanding this relationship is crucial for:
-- **Emergency Travelers**: Helping them make informed decisions to avoid heavily impacted routes.
+- **Emergency Travelers:** Helping them make informed decisions to avoid heavily impacted routes.
-- **Public Health Awareness**: Highlighting the health risks associated with prolonged exposure to heavy traffic.
+- **Public Health Awareness:** Highlighting the health risks associated with prolonged exposure to heavy traffic.
-- **Environmental Impact**: Demonstrating the contribution of traffic to air pollution and raising awareness for necessary actions.
+- **Environmental Impact:** Demonstrating the contribution of traffic to air pollution and raising awareness for necessary actions.

 ## Data Source

 The data for this analysis was collected from two sources:
-1. **Traffic Data**: City of Chicago traffic data for the year 2006, obtained from [data.cityofchicago.org](http://data.cityofchicago.org/api/views/pfsx-4n4m/rows.csv).
+1. **Traffic Data:** City of Chicago traffic data for the year 2006, obtained from [data.cityofchicago.org](https://data.cityofchicago.org).
-2. **Weather Data**: Weather data for Chicago in 2006, sourced from [Meteostat](https://bulk.meteostat.net/v2/hourly/72534.csv.gz).
+2. **Weather Data:** Weather data for Chicago in 2006, sourced from [Meteostat](https://bulk.meteostat.net).

 The traffic data includes the total passing vehicle volume on a monthly basis, while the weather data includes monthly averages of temperature, precipitation, snowfall, and wind speed.

 ## Data Pipeline

 The data pipeline involves the following steps:

-1. **Retrieve Data**: Download traffic and weather data from their respective sources.
+1. **Retrieve Data:** Download traffic and weather data from their respective sources.
-2. **Process Data**: Clean and preprocess the data to extract relevant information.
+2. **Process Data:** Clean and preprocess the data to extract relevant information.
-3. **Store Data**: Save the processed data into a SQLite database for easy access and analysis.
+3. **Store Data:** Save the processed data into a SQLite database for easy access and analysis.
-4. **Merge Data**: Combine the traffic and weather data into a single dataset for comprehensive analysis.
+4. **Merge Data:** Combine the traffic and weather data into a single dataset for comprehensive analysis.

 The detailed pipeline can be found in the `pipeline.py` file in this repository.

 ## Analysis

 The analysis involves examining the relationship between traffic volume and weather conditions through various visualizations:
-- **Traffic Counts Over Time**: Line graph showing monthly traffic counts.
+- **Traffic Counts Over Time:** Line graph showing monthly traffic counts.
-- **Weather Conditions Over Time**: Line graphs for average temperature, precipitation, and snowfall.
+- **Weather Conditions Over Time:** Line graphs for average temperature, precipitation, and snowfall.
-- **Traffic vs. Weather Conditions**: Bar graphs showing the relationship between traffic counts and each weather variable.
+- **Traffic vs. Weather Conditions:** Bar graphs showing the relationship between traffic counts and each weather variable.
-- **Correlation Analysis**: Scatter plots with trend lines to show the correlation between traffic counts and individual weather variables.
+- **Correlation Analysis:** Scatter plots with trend lines to show the correlation between traffic counts and individual weather variables.
-- **Correlation Matrix**: Heatmap displaying the correlation coefficients between all pairs of variables.
+- **Correlation Matrix:** Heatmap displaying the correlation coefficients between all pairs of variables.
-- **Seasonal Analysis**: Violin plots showing traffic volume distribution across different seasons.
+- **Seasonal Analysis:** Violin plots showing traffic volume distribution across different seasons.

 ## Results